History of the St. Joseph Prayer / Healing

 In 1977 on the North Shore of Lake Crescent, four women went on retreat after taking Father Leo Thomas's class on the Healing Ministry.
 These four were Sister Mary Matthew, Sister Frances, Sister Sioban, and Charlotte Saunders.
 With their motto of "Every Disciple Has a Disciple" two years later there were eight, and the St. Joseph Prayer / Healing Retreat grew.

 They met in the convent at Port Angeles for several years, then at some of the homes of those interested in helping out with the leadership with the healing ministry.
 After awhile they met at the various Church halls in Port Angeles, Sequim and Port Townsend.
 Art and Lucetta Halls became involved through helping out at Sequim.
+They attended the retreat with their autistic daughter who could not read.
+After prayer for her by the Sisters, she was able to read and understand what she read.
+Lucetta, who came to the retreat requiring oxygen, soon realized that she no longer needed oxygen.
+After these two miracles, the Halls decided to have the retreat as their ministry, in thanksgiving.

 The retreat was held a few times at Fort Ludlow, Port Townsend.
 It was also held at Doctor Don Bettger's place a few times, and at Bremerton.
 Dan Zimpson attended the second retreat.
 It was also held at North Shore Campgrounds at Lake Crescent where they stayed in little cabins.
 Then they moved to Camp David, and were there in 1983, on the west end of Lake Crescent, until it got too small.